 Conclusion

 The municipality of Povoação has a lot to offer, so plan an itinerary with all the tourist attractions you want to visit.
-In addition to the itinerary, it’s important to define the activities you want to do in the area.
+In addition to the itinerary, it’s essential to define the activities you would like to do in the area.